richardeschloss/nuxt-socket-io-docs/content/en/configuration.md

 }
 ```

+The same format will be respected for the namespaces too.

 ### IO Instance registration:

 If the io instance is needed before clients connect, it can be accessed by exporting a `setIO` function in the root io service: